 The key to proper performance evaluation is using the correct baseline which is most often net sales.
 As in the example above, $120,000 is gross sales and $116,000 is net sales.
-So what exactly does this mean – gross and net?
+What exactly does this mean – gross and net?

 The best way to explain the difference between the two is as follows: